Raw propolis from the hive showing the source of propolis health benefits.

 Propolis health benefits go far beyond immunity, offering powerful antibacterial, antiviral, and anti-inflammatory effects that have made this bee product one of nature’s most effective natural remedies.

 Beekeeping is often associated with sweet honey and soft beeswax.
 However, the most potent and historically fascinating product from the hive is not sweet at all—it’s propolis.
 A sticky, dark, resinous substance often called “bee glue,” propolis is essential to the bees’ survival, acting as their natural immune system and construction material.
-For humans, it’s a powerful natural remedy, earning its title as “The Gold from the Hive.”
+For humans, it’s a powerful natural remedy, earning its title as “The Gold from the Hive.
+“Many people are surprised to learn that propolis health benefits were documented as far back as 350 BC for treating abscesses.

 This ultimate guide will take you on a deep dive into the world of propolis, covering its unique composition, the science-backed reasons for its use, and the practical steps beekeepers can take to harvest this valuable resin responsibly.